davidquarel/davidquarel.github.io/_posts/2024-02-04-Do-the-thing.md

 **Set an alarm for 10 minutes, pause all your notifications or whatever, and spend a solid uninterrupted measured-by-the-clock TEN MINUTES on trying to do the thing**.

-I even went so far as to add a bunch of bloat javascript[^javascript] just to hide the rest of the blogpost under a checkbox so your eyes won't sneak ahead, and you can't tell yourself that you'll do the thing *after* reading the rest of the post.
+I even went so far as to add a bunch of bloat javascript[^javascript] just to hide the rest of the blogpost under a checkbox so your eyes won't sneak ahead, and you can't bullshit yourself that you'll do the thing *after* reading the rest of the post.
 You will have to actively choose to cheat yourself out of an opportunity to do the thing, and miss out on the sense of satisfaction of having made a good-faith attempt.
 If none of that stops you, well, there's nothing else I can do.
 I'm a blogpost, not the police.

 {% capture hidden_content %}